 That said, if the stakes are higher, you’re unsure of where to start, or you want your report to have the greatest impact possible, you might want to make use of the following:

-If you’re a scaling company new to the annual report process, you’re not sure which sustainability framework to use (GRI, TCFD, SBTi, IRIS+, etc.) or you’re aware that your data collection has had too many gaps in the past, it can be helpful to work with a sustainability consultant.
+If you’re a scaling company new to the annual report process, you’re not sure which ESG or sustainability framework to use (GRI, TCFD, SBTi, IRIS+, etc.) or you’re aware that your data collection has had too many gaps in the past, it can be helpful to work with a sustainability consultant.

-A consultant – or indeed an internal sustainability expert – can help you to understand what companies, investors and regulators will want to see.
+A consultant – or indeed an internal ESG and sustainability expert – can help you to understand what companies, investors and regulators will want to see.
 They can also facilitate stakeholder workshops to help map out the scope of what you should be reporting on, and how you can collect and present the data in a responsible way.

 No organisation can create an effective impact report without contributions from people in charge of key areas.
 This might involve consulting with the professors in charge of key research, or receiving full case studies written by your technical team.
 You can also bring in the voices of external experts and partners to provide a broader perspective.